Houdek/Haight History Fund to Support Returning Teachers

 Robert Russell Writing Award

-Awarded for outstanding written work by a graduate student.
-Both MA and PhD are eligible.
+Awarded for outstanding written work by a graduate student nominated by History faculty.
+Both MA and PhD students are eligible.
 Typically the award pertains to a completed thesis or dissertation, but there is precedent for a student receiving the award for an exceptional seminar paper or published article.
+If you feel your work merits consideration, discuss your possible nomination with the appropriate faculty member.
 See Director of Graduate Studies for more information.
+Nominations are due in January.

 Department Support for Research and Travel